What Can an Apple Watch Do for Seniors?

 The Apple Watch can be quite useful in the case of emergencies.
 The Watch has a built-in gyroscope and accelerometer that can detect when you fall.
-When it detects a fall, it displays a message asking if you’re okay.
+When the Watch detects a fall, it displays a message asking if you’re okay.
 If you don’t respond within 60 seconds, the Watch automatically notifies emergency services and call your emergency contacts.
 The fall detection feature is activated automatically for any user over 65 years old.

 There’s also a built-in Emergency SOS feature that lets you press a button on the side of the watch to quickly call 911 in case of a medical or other type of emergency.
 You can also configure this feature to call selected contacts in the case of an emergency.
 If you do experience a medical emergency, the Apple Watch can function as a digital medical ID.
 This way emergency personnel can use the Apple Watch to access all of your relevant medical information – your blood type, the medications you take, any allergies, and the like.

 Using the Apple Watch for Reminders

 The Apple Watch is a great tool for anyone who needs reminding about anything.
 It’s easy to set the built-in alarm to alert you at specific times of the day.
 Some of these apps offer additional related features, including refill alerts and drug interaction warnings.